lazyskiddie/college-bug/README.md

 Purpose:
 A free-to-access website where students can:
 - Organize and share subject-wise, chapter-wise notes.
-- Log in to edit or upload content.
+- easy access of notes.
 - Keep it simple and lightweight, supporting around 500 concurrent users.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------